Mrakuzic4/Team5/README.md

 Try edit this to see if I (you) can commit

-Jimmy can edit and commit XD
+Jimmy can edit and commit.
 Vidhan can edit.